yazaldefilimone/ffmpreg/readme.md

   --apply normalize
 ```

-Using FFMPREG from the CLI does not introduce any additional abstraction.
+Using ffmpreg from the CLI does not introduce any additional abstraction.
 Each
 `--apply` corresponds to a frame transform executed in order, and the output is
 always a valid, immediately playable file.

-Beyond simple pipelines, FFMPREG makes it easy to inspect media without switching
+Beyond simple pipelines, ffmpreg makes it easy to inspect media without switching
 tools.
 Frame metadata can be printed directly from the decode stage, providing a
 lightweight alternative to `ffprobe`: